'BUDE GEO-WALKS' & 'GEO-TALKS', CORNWALL, UK

 Enjoy the fascinating geology exposed in the cliffs along this glorious sector of the legendary South West Coastal Path (see photos below).
 Alternating beds of sand ('turbidites') and mud, together totalling about 1.3 km in thickness, make up the 'Bude Formation'.
 These beds were deposited in a giant 'Lake Bude' 300 million years ago (long before dinosaurs existed), when the UK lay far to the south near the equator (see 'continental drift' in Wikipedia).
 Meanwhile, strata containing peat (now coal, hence the 'Carboniferous' name of this geological period) accumulated in shifting tropical-forest delta swamps that intermittently covered much of Wales, England and Scotland.
 Among the few fossils found in the Bude Formation, the extinct fish Cornuboniscus budensis (photo below) is unknown anywhere else in the world.
 Lake Bude was the last vestige of a former 'Rheic Ocean' that was gradually consumed (by 'subduction') as the 'Gondwana' supercontinent, with France on its leading edge, converged with the 'Euramerica' supercontinent, with the UK on its trailing edge.
 These 'plate tectonic' movements eventually led to supercontinent collision (producing the 'Pangaea' megacontinent), causing mountain building ('orogeny') at the collision site, folding and uplifting the Bude strata just a few million years after deposition.
 The resulting 'Variscan' mountain range trended along the length of Cornwall and continued eastward into present-day Europe and westward into the USA (the Atlantic did not then exist).
 Deep inside the new mountains, compression squeezed the Lake Bude beds into spectacular zigzag folds (photos below).
-This same 'Variscan Orogeny' is responsible for the Cornish and Dartmoor granites and the related mineral veins, both formed underground.
+This same 'Variscan Orogeny' is responsible for the Cornish and Dartmoor granites and the related mineral veins, both of which formed deep (km) underground.
 The granites are now exposed, like the Bude beds, thanks to uplift and erosion of many kilometres of vanished overlying rock.

 Many oil company geologists, geophysicists and engineers visit here, using the Bude Formation as an 'outcrop analogue', to gain insights into the likely internal architecture (bed stacking) of 'turbidite' sandstone oil reservoirs deep underground (therefore hard to visualise) onshore and offshore around the world, in order to assist with the selection of future borehole locations, thereby aiming to minimise expense (fewer 'dry holes') and maximise oil production.
 Bude is also popular with Earth Science departments of universities and colleges, for training students in 'structural geology' (folds, faults, etc.) and 'sedimentology' (genesis and composition of sedimentary rocks).